 Step 2: Install Dependencies#

-Once inside the project directory, install the necessary packages using NPM:
+Once inside the project directory, install the necessary packages using npm:

 npm install